 Xulon just means a piece of wood.
 It may mean something as large as a tree trunk (e.g. the tree of life in Revelation is a xulon), or as small as a wooden club (e.g. the men who came to arrest Jesus were armed with xulon, or clubs).
 See Strong’s Concordance for more information.

 Translating these words as ‘cross’ is merely a tradition that appeared in later times.
-There is no description of a pole with a cross piece (making a cross) in any Bible manuscript.
+As stated above, the Bible does not contain a description of a pole with a cross piece (making a cross), it’s only inferred from the context, tradition, and Roman sources.

-Therefore, when it comes to Jesus’ execution, this translation uses ‘tree’ for xulon and ‘pole’ for stauros because that is what the manuscripts say.
+Therefore, our translation of the Greek books uses ‘tree’ for xulon and ‘pole’ for stauros because that is what the manuscripts say.
 Also, staurotheto (which other Bibles translate as crucified) is shown as impaled (put on a pole or stake), because that’s what it actually means.

 Are we saying that Jesus didn’t die on a cross?
 Not necessarily.
 There’s quite a bit of historical evidence to indicate that he likely did (see the Wikipedia entry, Instrument of Jesus’ crucifixion).
-The Romans used a variety of different shapes, and the cross-shape was frequently one of them.
+The Romans used a variety of different shapes, and the cross-shape was frequently one of them; but that doesn’t give us permission to insert a description into the Bible text that wasn’t there originally.

 Our Bible uses older manuscripts than most Bibles do.
 Check us out!